 Gangkar Punsum, Bhutan - Steve, Managing Director

 Steve with Gangkar Punsum behind

 My greatest love (apart from my family) is the mountain of Gangkar Punsum.
-Highest unclimbed mountain in the world, highest mountain in Bhutan.
-I first went there in 1986 when by a series of extraordinary coincidences I managed to secure a permit to attempt the first ascent.
+The highest unclimbed mountain in the world and the highest mountain in Bhutan.
+I first went there in 1986 when, by a series of extraordinary coincidences, I managed to secure a permit to attempt the first ascent.
 My friends and I reached very high on the south west ridge before she became angry at our audacity and summoned a storm to blow us off the mountain.
-I have been back six times since them exploring the valleys and the satellite peaks.
+I have been back six times since then exploring the valleys and the satellite peaks.
 Just to be in her presence is to be dumbstruck by her beauty.
 She allows my admiration from afar but will remain forever inviolate to my touch.